souldern/souldern.github.io/football-club/index.md

 ## Souldern Football club

-Souldern Football Club, which used to play regular fixtures on the playing field by the village hall closed at the end of 2016. [a page with historical information abould the Souldern club](souldern-fc) is maintained for histoical interest.
+Souldern Football Club, which used to play regular fixtures on the playing field by the village hall closed at the end of 2016.
+[A page with information abould the Souldern club](souldern-fc) is maintained for histoical interest.